-This painting is composed in three distinct sections: the foreground, which is enclosed by a wall and steps; the mid-ground, which features the lapping waves, boats, huts, and a jetty; and the background, which is filled with buildings that rise up from the edge of the bay.
+'The Little Bay' is composed in three distinct sections: the foreground, which is enclosed by a wall and steps; the mid-ground, which features the lapping waves, boats, huts, and a jetty; and the background, which is filled with distant buildings that rise up from the edge of the bay.

 In the foreground, the artist plays with patterns that echo one another.
 The zigzag shape of the wall on the left recurs in its own shadow, which in turn is echoed by the shape of the stairs on the right and the shadow of the hand rail that is cast upon them.